aregtech/areg-sdk/README.md

 #### Driverless devices

 Normally, the devices are supplied with the drivers to install in the system and with the header files to integrate in the application(s).
-The drivers often run in Kernel mode, where the crash of the driver crashes the entire system.
+The drivers often run in Kernel mode and the crash of the driver crashes the entire system.
 Driver development requires special technique, which is different for each operating system, and it is hard to debug.
 <br><a href="/docs/img/driver-solution.png"><img src="/docs/img/driver-solution.png" alt="Kkernel-mode driver solution" style="width:70%;height:70%"/></a><br>
 Our proposal is to deliver driverless service enabled devices, where device specific services are described in the interface prototype documents.
 <br><a href="/docs/img/driverless-solution.png"><img src="/docs/img/driverless-solution.png" alt="AREG SDK driverless solution" style="width:70%;height:70%"/></a><br>
-In contrast to drivers, the service development does not differ from any user mode application development, it is faster to develop, easily serves multiple applications (service clients), contains less risks and requires less development resources.
-The service interface client base objects are generated from supplied prototype documents that can be used by developers in application to communicate with device service(s).
+In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (service clients), contains less risks and requires less development resources.
+The client object generated from supplied service interface prototype document is easily integrated in application to communicate and trigger device specific service(s).

 #### Real-time solutions